 The model is a hierarchical model meaning that each stage builds on the stage before it.
 While the model is sometimes used for training in the sales arena, it is helpful in all walks of life.
 The stages of the model are: Sensing, Interpreting, Evaluating and Responding.

 The first stage of The SIER Hierarchy of Active Listening process is to use your physical senses to receive whatever is being communicated.

 As this stage you should hear what is being said, see the body language of the person you’re communicating with, listen for tone of voice and observe any other non-verbal cues you can.

 It’s important to concentrate and focus at this stage to ensure you collect as much helpful information as possible.
 Many people fail to be mindful and really present when communicating with others, so miss many spoken and unspoken messages at this stage.

 You can improve your sensing with practice.
 Making eye contact, adopting open body language, being considerate and receptive and leaving pauses in conversation will all help the person you’re communicating with fully communicate what they have to say, meaning there is more information you can sense.
 Though not technically “sensing” asking helpful questions may also be useful at this stage.

-The second stage of the SIER process is to interpret the information you’ve sensed in stage 1.
+The second stage of the SIER Hierarchy of Active Listening is to interpret the information you’ve sensed in stage 1.

 When you’re interpreting what you’ve sensed, you might want to consider questions like: What is the context that the conversation is taking place in?
 What are the overarching patterns of behavior?
 What are the rules of communicating in the culture you’re operating within?